-Sometimes its fun to make something pretty that is fresh and full of delicious flavour!
+Sometimes it's fun to make something pretty that is fresh and full of delicious flavour!
 The best thing about chia pudding is that it really can be enjoyed any time of day.

 My little boy was over the moon when he came home and saw me taking photos of this........he happily enjoyed half a chia pudding as an afternoon snack which was a refreshing reprieve on a hot day.

-Yes chia pudding or chia parfait can make decadent smoothies aka breakfast style....... but if you don't fancy dealing with multiple layers first thing in the morning they make a delicious fresh dessert that is not only healthy but looks impressive!
+Yes, chia pudding or chia parfait can make decadent smoothies aka breakfast style....... but if you don't fancy dealing with multiple layers first thing in the morning they make a delicious fresh dessert that is not only healthy but looks impressive!

-Additional Recipe Notes for making Mango Chia Pudding
+Additional Recipe Notes

-I hope you enjoy this recipe!
+I hope you enjoy this colourful mango coconut chia pudding recipe!
 Please let me know how you got on in the comments below, I love hearing from you!

 For more tasty recipes and to see what I’ve been getting up to you can follow me on Facebook, Instagram, Pinterest or Twitter.